Submission Preparation Checklist

 All authors are requested to disclose any actual or potential conflict of interest including any financial, personal or other relationships with other people or organizations within three years of beginning the submitted work that could inappropriately influence, or be perceived to influence, their work.
 Please download the COI form from ICMJE (link: http://www.icmje.org/conflicts-of-interest/).
-Each author should fill out that form and all the forms need to be submitted together or as separate files.
+Each author should fill out the form and all the forms need to be submitted together in a single PDF document.

 Please submit your manuscript and accompanying files using the website submission system.
 You need to create an user before and then click on new submission.
 Make sure you upload all the files as explained below and in the instructions to authors.
 If you have any questions please contact by email at email@example.com.
-The files that should be submitted are (i) Manuscript with figures and tables after references; (ii) cover letter; (iii) supplementary files (if needed).
+The files that should be submitted are (i) Title page (ii) Manuscript; (iii) cover letter; (iv) figures/tables; (v) COI forms; (vi) checklist; (vii) any other supplementary files (if needed).